Predictive maintenance: Technologies

 Changes in these friction and stress waves can suggest deteriorating conditions much earlier than technologies such as vibration or oil analysis.
 With proper ultrasonic measurement and analysis, it's possible to differentiate normal wear from abnormal wear, physical damage, imbalance conditions, and lubrication problems based on a direct relationship between asset and operating conditions.

 Sonic monitoring equipment is less expensive, but it also has fewer uses than ultrasonic technologies.
 Sonic technology is useful only on mechanical equipment, while ultrasonic equipment can detect electrical problems and is more flexible and reliable in detecting mechanical problems.

 Infrared monitoring and analysis has the widest range of application (from high- to low-speed equipment), and it can be effective for spotting both mechanical and electrical failures; some consider it to currently be the most cost-effective technology.

 Oil analysis is a long-term program that, where relevant, can eventually be more predictive than any of the other technologies.
 It can take years for a plant's oil program to reach this level of sophistication and effectiveness.

 Analytical techniques performed on oil samples can be classified in two categories: used oil analysis and wear particle analysis.
 Used oil analysis determines the condition of the lubricant itself, determines the quality of the lubricant, and checks its suitability for continued use.
 Wear particle analysis determines the mechanical condition of machine components that are lubricated.
 Through wear particle analysis, you can identify the composition of the solid material present and evaluate particle type, size, concentration, distribution, and morphology.

-The use of Model Based Condition Monitoring for predictive maintenance programs is becoming increasingly popular over time.
-This method involves spectral analysis on the motor's current and voltage signals and then compares the measured parameters to a known and learned model of the motor to diagnose various electrical and mechanical anomalies.
-This process of "model based" condition monitoring was originally designed and used on NASA's space shuttle to monitor and detect developing faults in the space shuttle's main engine.
-It allows for the automation of data collection and analysis tasks, providing round the clock condition monitoring and warnings about faults as they develop.
-Other predictive maintenance methods are related to smart testing strategies.
+Model-based condition monitoring is another approach used in predictive maintenance programs.
+It involves analyzing electrical signals, such as motor current and voltage, and comparing measured parameters to a reference model in order to identify deviations associated with faults.
+This method has been applied in aerospace and industrial systems.
+Model-based systems can support automated data analysis and continuous monitoring.
+Additional predictive maintenance methods include various data-driven and smart testing strategies.